 - 1 tsp vanilla extract

-- Whisk together milk, cocoa powder, and sugar to combine.
-The sugar and cocoa should close to completely dissolved.
+Whisk together milk, cocoa powder, and sugar to combine.
+The sugar and cocoa should close to completely dissolve.

 Tips for No-Cook Homemade Chocolate Ice Cream

 The key to great chocolate ice cream is buying good cocoa powder.
 If you have had a container of cocoa sitting in your cupboard, open, for months on end, get rid of it and buy something new.
 Cocoa powder loses its potency over time.
 You can tell if it is getting older because the color will start to fade from the deep chocolate hue it had to start.
 There are lots of high-end brands that make good cocoa.
 Check for Ghirardelli cocoa powder at your grocery store.

 You can serve this easy chocolate ice cream recipe right of the ice cream freezer, but it will have the texture of soft-serve.
 Freezing for an hour before serving will give you a firmer texture if you can wait that long.
 It’s just as delicious either way, so go with what you prefer best.